Joseph A. Cannon: Deseret News

-Family and personal life
+Personal life

 Cannon is part of the well-known, politically involved Cannon family of Utah.
 He is the grandson and great-grandson of Utah Congressmen, and cousin of other Utah Congressmen.
 His brother, Chris Cannon, was a Congressman from 1997 until 2009.

 Cannon married Jan Barney, and they are the parents of seven children.

 Among other positions in the LDS Church, Cannon has served as president of the BYU 6th Stake.